-Diabetes is the epidemic of this century.
 It is estimated one Australian is diagnosed every five minutes with diabetes.
 That’s 280 every day!
 The health consequences of diabetes are even more scary.
 There are more than 4,400 amputations every year in Australia as a consequence of diabetes.
 There is a much higher risk of heart disease when suffering from diabetes – in fact we are two to four times more likely to suffer from heart disease.
 Diabetes is the major cause of preventable blindness.

 I often wonder if we fully realise the major consequences of being diagnosed with diabetes.
 The above statistics are extremely alarming.

 Drinking hemp kombucha may not be the total solution, when it comes to preventing or treating type 2 Diabetes however it may be worthwhile including in our diet.
 As I said, both these ingredients have many other health benefits.

 After writing this article last year we had very positive feedback from customers who gained great results after drinking hemp kombucha.